DDaaaaann/Dashly/README.md

   in a simple configuration file.
 - 🗜️ **Single HTML Output**: Everything packed in a single HTML file for simplicity and portability.
 - 🎨 **Multiple Themes**: Switch between different themes.
+- 🔍 **Live Search**: Quickly find what you need with a built-in search feature.
 - 🔎 **Customizable Search Fields**: Easily add and customize search fields to find what you need with a click.